200 S Center St., Bldg 1

 Section 8 Housing Choice Voucher (HCV) program

 The HCV program assists eligible low-income families or individuals in obtaining affordable, decent, sanitary and safe housing in Mesa.
 Rent is based on the household’s income.
 The portion of rent paid by the Housing Authority is paid directly to the landlord and the participant pays the difference towards the contract rent.
+For more information, please visit our Wait List Information page.

 Veterans Affairs Supportive Housing Voucher (HUD-VASH) program